piolo-torrecampo/unity_api/README.md

 This tool allows to replace a specific object in the scene and put another object in the same place.
 ```
 {
-    "prompt": "Replace the cube to Sphere",
+    "prompt": "Replace the cube to workbench",
     "action": "replace",
+    "parameters": {
-    "prefab": "Sphere",
+        "prefab": "Cube",
-    "object_to_replace": "Cube"
+        "object_to_replace": "workbench"
+    }
 }
 ```
 ### Parameters